• Home

 Julia Ockuly

-Julia developed her love of volunteering and working with older adults as a volunteer driver with Nokomis Healthy Seniors.
+Julia brings eight years of experience at Longfellow/Seward Healthy Seniors (LSHS) to manage our programs and people.
+As LSHS grows, Julia will be bringing her expertise right along with us to nurture our staff.
+She developed her love of volunteering and working with older adults as a volunteer driver with Nokomis Healthy Seniors.
 Before coming to work for LSHS in 2017, Julia was a site coordinator for TRUST Meals on Wheels in Minneapolis.
 She previously lived and worked in Los Angeles as the Director of Adoptions for the Los Angeles Society for the Prevention of Cruelty to Animals.
 Julia has lived in the Longfellow neighborhood for over twenty years.

 [Email Julia]